jnk0le/simple-crt/RA8D1_cursed/README.md

 - `R7FA8D1BH.h` file has `IRQn_Type` typedef readded, (only standard ARM irqs), stock renesans headers are missing it which causes errors.

-- svd files can be extracted from renesans DFP packages
+- svd files can be extracted from renesas DFP packages